 - They frequently say “off the wall” things that have nothing to do with the rest of the conversation

-- Studies but can’t seem to retain what they learn
+- They study but can’t seem to retain what they learn

 - They have difficulty following multi-step directions

-- They score consistently low on achievement tests, however may work well with hands-on material
+- They score consistently low on achievement tests, however, they may work well with hands-on material

-- They try hard, but can’t keep up with classmates
+- They try hard but can’t keep up with their classmates

-- Are generally weak in reading and writing
+- Slow learners are generally weak in reading and writing

-- Need support and encouragement to maintain their interest
+- They need support and encouragement to maintain their interest

 - They tend to live in the present and do not have long-range goals

-- Were recommended for special education, but didn’t qualify
+- They were recommended for special education, but didn’t qualify